 myspot.y = 2; // C-Script / lite-C

-All predefined structs for lite-C Pure Mode are defined in the file include\atypes.h.
-Besides the engine objects, there are also standard structs that can be passed as parameter to functions: a VECTOR struct with x, y, z variables, an Euler ANGLE struct with pan, tilt, roll variables, and a COLOR struct with blue, green, red variables.
+Besides the engine objects, there are also standard structs that can be used as parameter to functions: a VECTOR struct with x, y, z vars, an Euler ANGLE struct with pan, tilt, roll vars (see "coordinates"), and a COLOR struct with blue, green, red vars.
+They are also defined in include\atypes.h and used in many engine functions.

-Structs can not be passed as arguments to or returned by functions, but struct pointers can.
+Structs themselves are not passed as arguments to or returned by functions, but struct pointers are.
 Lite-C automatically detects whether the argument is a pointer, and converts it to a pointer if not.
 Example:

 function spot_init(SPOT* spot)